grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/errorhandling/README.md

 by Paul Chiusana and Runar Bjarnason.

 ### Trait [fpinscala.errorhandling.Option](Option.scala)
-* A datatype containing a successful value or indicating a failure occured.
+* Datatype indicating a successful value or failure.

 ### Program [OptionTest](OptionTest.scala)
-* A program that parses to exercise fpinscala.errorhandling.Option.
+* Program that parses to exercise fpinscala.errorhandling.Option.

 ### Trait [fpinscala.errorhandling.Either](Either.scala)
-* A datatype containing either one or another of two possible types of values.
+* Datatype containing a value of either one of two possible types.

 ### Program [EitherTest](EitherTest.scala)
 * A program that parses to exercise fpinscala.errorhandling.Either.